Aleister93MarkV/Minecraft-Server-made-with-CasaOS-on-Manjaro/README.md

-and made three servers, First is the default file server that's included, Second is a Jellyfin server, and the Third you've guest it, The Minecraft server, Built using Crafty Controller with a few Plugins, plus with the Playit proxy and to say that my experiences we'regreat is a testament to the fact that Manjaro was listed as a "Unsupported/Untested", allthough it gave me a few errors on install that i could not screenshot on time, it did indeed work, fine as that.
+and made three servers, First is the default file server that's included, Second is a Jellyfin server, and the Third you've guest it, The Minecraft server, Built using Crafty Controller with a few Plugins, plus with the Playit proxy and to say that my experiences we're great is a testament to the fact that Manjaro was listed as a "Unsupported/Untested", allthough it gave me a few errors on install that i could not screenshot on time, it did indeed work, fine as that.